UniversalDevicesInc-PG3/udi-poly-notification/README.md

 ## Upgrading

 1. Open the Polyglot web page and restart the NS.
-1. Currently all upgrades happen on restart, but eventually on patch updates will be automatic, major and minore updates will require user intervention.
+1. Currently all upgrades happen on restart, but eventually only patch updates will be automatic, major and minore updates will require user intervention.

 ## Release Notes
 - 3.3.3: 04/04/2022